 There's a lot to be said for staying downtown - it's the heart of the city's upscale retail district, and also where you'll find many of San Francisco's top attractions.
-Many of the area's hotels, especially skyscrapers and those atop...
-Nob Hill, have stunning views of the skyline and surrounding San Francisco Bay.
+Many of the area's hotels, especially skyscrapers and those atop Nob Hill, have stunning views of the skyline and surrounding San Francisco Bay.
 The neighborhood is well-served by public transit, and it's also easy to hail cabs in this part of town.
-The drawback, particularly for LGBT visitors and really anybody wanting to be close to the city's hottest indie dining and retail districts, is that cool neighborhoods like the Mission, Castro, Hayes Valley, Noe Valley, NoPa (North of the Panhandle), and others aren't especially close by.
-You can walk to Hayes Valley, the outer reaches of SoMa, and even the Mission in anywhere from about 30 to 45 minutes, and all of these areas are pretty well served by MUNI and buses, but if you're hitting the gay bars in the Castro and coming home late at night, you'll probably want to take a taxi back downtown, and that'll run you $15 or $20.
-If being in the heart of the Castro or some other more diverting neighborhood matters to you, check out the San Francisco Castro, Mission & Hayes Valley Gay Hotels Guide, and also the San Francisco SoMa Gay Hotels Guide, which has some listings fairly close both to downtown and the fun and hip area of lower or outer SoMa, close to the Mission, which has a bunch of cool gay bars and hipster-flavored cafes and restaurants.
+The drawback, particularly for LGBTQ visitors and really anybody wanting to be close to the city's hottest indie dining and retail districts, is that cool neighborhoods like the Mission, Castro, Hayes Valley, Noe Valley, NoPa (North of the Panhandle), and others aren't especially close by.
+You can walk to Hayes Valley, the outer reaches of SoMa, and even the Mission in anywhere from about 30 to 45 minutes, and all of these areas are pretty well served by MUNI and buses, but if you're hitting the gay bars in the Castro and coming home late at night, you'll probably want to take an Uber or Lyft back downtown.
+If being in the heart of the Castro or some other more diverting neighborhood matters to you, check out the San Francisco Castro, Mission & Hayes Valley Gay Hotels Guide.

 Car or No Car?